everactive/network-manager/docs/edit-connections.md

 nmcli>
 ```

-## Change connection details
+## Change Connection Details

 This section will show how to change some of the connection details including
 IPv4 and IPv6 settings.

-Whatever it is going to be modified it is important to understand that it is
+It is important to understand that every option can be modified using either the
-possible to do it either from command line or using the editor.
-The advantage of
+command-line or the editor.
+The advantage of the editor is that it shows wich
-the editor is that it shows wich options are availabe for modification in
+options are availabe for modification in contrast to the command-line which does
-contrast to the command line which does not.
+not.

-It is possible however to learn about the available settings from command line
+It is possible however to learn about the available settings from command-line
 by printing the connection details.
 Type:

 ```